johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. Wait until the second VM is created.
 You can check the VM status from the Virtual Machines section within the portal.

-	> **Note:** It will take from 8 to 10 minutes for the Virtual Machine to complete the provisioning process.
+	> **Note:** It will take from 8 to 10 minutes for the virtual machine to complete the provisioning process.

-1. After creating the second Virtual Machine, you will create an endpoint in the port 80 in the Virtual Machine you created first.
+1. After creating the second virtual machine, you will create an endpoint in the port 80 in the Virtual Machine you created first.
 To do this, click on the first Virtual Machine Name (_iisvm1_) to go to the **Dashboard** page and then click **Endpoints**.
 Click **Add Endpoint** on the bottom pane.

 	![Selecting Add Endpoint in the dashboard](images/adding-a-new-endpoint-dashboard.png?raw=true "Selecting Add Endpoint in the dashboard")